Syracuse 8: Timeline

 The boycott began after Floyd Little (who at that point was with the Denver Broncos) made critical comments in an interview published in The Daily Orange.
 Floyd, intending to boost morale, commented that several players on the upcoming Syracuse team could be drafted if they were to come up with total efforts, something he said they had not been doing.
 He left after saying he thought the black players were bitter and that he had never known the coaches to mistreat anyone.
 This name-calling included several black athletes and led to a walkout by 10 black varsity players.
 Little never retracted his words.
-This incident set about a longer boycott that lasted for a year.
-Facing what they believed to be unfair treatment and discrimination, the group decided to boycott Spring practice, that would later turn into, the boycott of the 1970 football season when a list of demands was not met.
+This incident set off a longer boycott that lasted for a year.
+Facing what they believed to be unfair treatment and discrimination, the group decided to boycott Spring practice, which would later turn into, the boycott of the 1970 football season when a list of demands was not met.
 Head coach Ben Schwartzwalder's authoritarian handling was criticized by Dr. Johnson, in-charge of the Afro-American Center at Syracuse.

 List of demands and Boycott

-The list of demands were written to enhance the experience of all student athletes at the university, not just the black ones.
+The list of demands was written to enhance the experience of all student athletes at the university, not just the black ones.
 The first demand was for equal access to tutors and academic advisors.
-Black athletes were pushed to take basic reading, writing and physical education classes, while their white teammates had access to every course within their major of study.
-Many Black athletes did not have the classes needed to graduate with the degree they attended the university for.
+Black athletes were pushed to take basic reading, writing, and physical education classes, while their white teammates had access to every course within their major of study.
+Many black athletes did not have the classes they needed to graduate with the degree they attended the university for.
 This demand was based on their awareness of how their academic potential exceeded the university's expectations.

-The second demand for better medical treatment was rooted in the fact that the team medical doctor, Dr. William E. Pelow, was a practicing gynecologist by training and was hesitant to touch Black bodies.
+The second demand for better medical treatment was rooted in the fact that the team medical doctor, Dr. William E. Pelow, was a practicing gynecologist by training and was hesitant to touch black bodies.
 The team doctor's primary recommendation for every injury (regardless of how serious) was ice and rest.

-Demand three boiled down to fairness.
+Demand three boils down to fairness.
 Black players wanted an equitable and transparent system for determining when Black players traveled to away games and received playing time.
-There were “unwritten rules” with how many Black athletes were going to play in each game.
-The thinking of coaching staffs at the time was to not let a team “go Black”.
+There were “unwritten rules” about how many black athletes were going to play in each game.
+The thinking of coaching staffs at the time was to not let a team “go black.”.
 It was reported that Black players saw discrepancies in whether they would play or not.
-As one player described, “One week you'd be the second-string fullback and then it'd be time to travel to an away game and all of a sudden, you'd be the third string defensive end, and left off the team bus.
+As one player described it, “One week you'd be the second-string fullback, and then it'd be time to travel to an away game, and all of a sudden, you'd be the third string defensive end, and left off the team bus.
 They wanted coaches to stop calling them "boy" and referring to their hair as "fuzz".